RpThiagoluiz/discord-clone/README.md

 _en-us_,

 Hi, I made this clone during a RocketSeat class.
 I adapted to a more current writing, I increased some styles in it to improve my skills.
-The app link is [Netfly] (http: // localhost: 3000) or you can install it locally by following the steps.
+The app link is [Netlify] (http: // localhost: 3000) or you can install it locally by following the steps.

 ** Install **